// COMP_BY_CITY

 by City

 Compensation for Chiefs of Staff varies significantly by location.
-This guide breaks down estimated base salaries and total compensation across ten major metros and remote positions, so you can benchmark your offer against your local market.
+This guide breaks down estimated OTE (on-target earnings) ranges across ten major metros and remote positions, so you can benchmark your offer against your local market.
+Salary data sourced from Resonance Search placement records (2023–2026 YTD) and PayScale.

 SF / Bay Area

 The San Francisco Bay Area commands the highest Chief of Staff salaries in the country, driven by the density of venture-backed startups, Big Tech headquarters, and a deeply rooted culture of executive operations.
-Glassdoor reports average total compensation of $334K — 52% above the $217K national average — with a 25th–75th percentile range of $253K–$449K.
-PayScale shows a $161K average base salary.
+Based on Resonance Search placement data, the Bay Area consistently sits at the top of CoS compensation nationally, with VP-level OTE ranges reaching well above $300K at growth-stage companies.
 Total compensation packages frequently include equity grants that can substantially increase long-term earnings.
 At growth-stage companies, it is not uncommon for a senior CoS to hold equity worth several hundred thousand dollars at the time of a liquidity event.

 Living costs in San Francisco and the surrounding Peninsula remain among the most expensive in the world.
 Median rents for a one-bedroom apartment in the city center hover above $3,000 per month, and commuting from more affordable areas like the East Bay adds time but offers some relief.
 California's progressive income tax structure also means higher earners face effective state rates above 10 percent, a factor worth modeling when comparing offers against cities in no-income-tax states.